Patrick R. Ireland

 - Professor of Political Science

 Trained in comparative politics, modern languages, and public health, Patrick Ireland arrived at Illinois Tech in Fall 2007 from the American University of Beirut.
-He has also taught at the University of Denver and Georgia Tech, as well as for shorter stints in Germany, Ghana, and Morocco.
+He has also taught at the University of Denver and Georgia Tech, as well as for shorter stints in Germany and Ghana and as a senior Fulbright Scholar in Rabat, Morocco.
 His teaching repertoire includes courses on comparative politics (survey, Europe, Africa), comparative public policy (health, social, urban), ethnic relations, global health, and global migration.

 Ireland has written extensively on urban-level migrant integration in developed and developing countries, employing both qualitative and quantitative methods.
 His publications include several single-authored books—The Policy Challenge of Ethnic Diversity (Harvard, 1994), Becoming Europe: Immigration, Integration, and the Welfare State (Pittsburgh, 2004), and Migrant Integration in Times of Economic Crisis: Comparing Policy Responses from European and North American Global Cities (Palgrave Macmillan, 2017)—and many peer-reviewed journal articles and book chapters.
 His work has been based on extensive field work undertaken in North and West Africa, South and Southeast Asia, Australia, Canada, Mexico, and Europe and has been supported by the American Institute for Sri Lankan Studies, American Political Science Association, Chateaubriand Fellowship Program, Council of American Overseas Research Centers, Deutscher Akademischer Austauschdienst, European Commission, Fulbright Scholar Program, German Marshall Fund of the United States, Krupp Foundation, Gouvernement du Québec, Rockefeller Foundation, and Social Science Research Council.